-Thanksgiving is just a week away and here at Destination Big Bear, we are preparing for all of our guests who will be arriving to spend the holiday weekend in our cabins.
+It’s Thanksgiving here at Destination Big Bear, we are prepared for all of our guests who will be arriving to spend the holiday weekend in our cabins.
 Many visitors are planning on cooking a traditional turkey-day meal and we have some Thanksgiving tips to make your feast a success!

 Our cabins come with the basic cookware that you need to make a meal, however Thanksgiving is not your typical dinner.
 Each cabin is unique and although we guarantee to have the basics, some cabins may include more options.
 Just in case, here are some items that you may want to bring from your own kitchen.

-- Roasting Pan- make sure it’s big enough for your bird!
+- MUST BRING- Roasting Pan- make sure it’s big enough for your bird!

 - Gravy Separator